hassan-nabil/AuDisease/README.md

 # AuDisease
 AuDisease is a small end‑to‑end prototype that explores **voice-based biomarkers** for helping with early screening for Parkinson’s Disease.

-A short voice sample is recorded in the browser, sent to a FastAPI backend, and run through a machine‑learning model trained on the classic **Max Little / UCI Parkinson’s voice dataset**.
-The current version uses the **tabular dataset only**; audio uploads are wired through to the backend but not yet transformed into the exact features used by the model.
+It combines two related pieces:

+- A **tabular model** trained on the classic Max Little / UCI Parkinson’s voice dataset (`parkinsons.data`) that predicts Parkinson’s vs healthy from pre‑computed vocal features.
+- An **audio model** trained directly on a curated `AudioSample` WAV dataset (healthy controls vs Parkinson’s) that estimates the probability a given recording belongs to a PD patient vs a healthy control.

 > **Important:** This is a research / educational prototype, **not a medical device**.
 It must not be used for diagnosis or clinical decision‑making.